kingofzeal/nfl-loser-pickem/README.md

 - Picks lock at the scheduled kickoff time
 - Players can change picks unlimited times before kickoff
 - No team may be picked more than once per season by the same player
+- Players cannot pick teams that don't play in a given week (bye weeks)
 - If picked team loses → player wins that week
-- If picked team wins or ties → player loses that week
+- If picked team wins or **ties** → player loses that week
-- No pick made → bot assigns random winning team not previously used → loss
+- No pick made → bot assigns random team that **won** that week (not previously used) → loss
 - Standings tracked as W–L record
+- Players can join mid-season with no penalties (only count weeks after joining)

 ## Tech Stack